Tool Learning 2 - Migrate ChakraCore to Fuzzilli

 )

-Add this Profile into Profile.swift (locate in Fuzzilli/Profiles/Profile.swift).
-My implementation is as below.
+Add this profile to Profile.swift, located in Fuzzilli/Profiles/Profile.swift.
+My implementation is shown below.

 1